Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### `adapter_conf['id']` - _Kafka Connector identifier_

   _Mandatory_.
-The `id` attribute of the `adapters_conf` root tag defines the _Kafka Connector identifier_, which will be used by the Clients to request this Adapter Set while setting up the connection to a Lighstreamer Server through a _LightstreamerClient_ object.
+The `id` attribute of the `adapters_conf` root tag defines the _Kafka Connector identifier_, which will be used by the Clients to request this Adapter Set while setting up the connection to a Lightstreamer Server through a _LightstreamerClient_ object.

   The factory value is set to `KafkaConnector` for convenience, but you are free to change it as per your requirements.